savr08/rsschool-cv/cv.md

 Basic knowledge of JavaScript, CSS, HTML, Python Drawing up a technical task and coordinating it with the customer.
-Average level of technical English.
+Average level of technical English

 **Education**: 2019-...